ibivu/B4TM-Galaxy-2017/docker/README.md

 `$ docker run -d -p 8888:80 --name b4tm2017 -v /your_directory/:/export/ docker.bioinformatician.science:5678/b4tm/local:0.1`

+In this command, we run this docker container in a detached mode, mapping the container port 80 to the port 8888 of localhost, naming this instance as 'b4tm2017' and mapping a container directory to a local one.

 Before run this command, please designate a path on your computer to replace ‘your_directory’ in the command.
 For linux users, you might use ‘sudo’ if your username is not in docker group.